 Location-based marketing is also possible at a product level.

-You can now filter product recommendation SmartBlocks based on the customer's location, so individual customers will only see products available near them.
+You can filter product recommendation SmartBlocks based on the website visitor’s location, so individual visitors will only see products available near them.

 First, you’ll need to define your regions – either via an uploaded list, or by creating them in the Fresh Relevance UI.